Murad2425/Problem-16_Task1/README.md

  3. Place the CSV file with student data in the project directory.
  4. Run the Python script using
  5. Follow the interactive prompts for analyzing and managing student data

+## Conclusion
+This project provides an effective tool for analyzing and visualizing student performance data using Python.
+By integrating essential programming concepts like data handling, analysis, and visualization, it offers a practical approach to understanding trends and insights from educational data.
+Additionally, the optional advanced features demonstrate the potential for further customization and scalability.
+This project not only helps to enhance programming skills but also provides a foundation for developing real-world data-driven applications.